corestoreio/caddy-esi/README.md

     onerror="text or path to file" timeout="time.Duration" />
 ```

+`key` or `src` can contain variables which gets replaced to their corresponding
+values.
+See section "Dynamic sources and keys".

 ### Basic tag

 The basic tag waits on the `src` until `esi.timeout` cancels the loading.
 If src
 contains an invalid URL or has not been specified at all, nothing happens.

-An unreachable `src` gets marked as "failed" in the internal cache with an
+An unreachable `src` gets marked as "failed" in the internal cache by a circuit
-exponential back-off strategy: 2ms, 4ms, 8ms, 16ms, 32ms ... or as defined in
+breaker with an exponential back-off strategy: 2ms, 4ms, 8ms, 16ms, 32ms ... or
-the `esi.timeout` or tag based `timeout` attribute.
+as defined in the `esi.timeout` or tag based `timeout` attribute.

 ESI tags are getting internally cached after they have been parsed.
 Changes to
-ESI tags during development must some how trigger a cache clearance.
+ESI tags during development must trigger a cache clearance via restarting or
+sending the correct `cmd_header_name` header key.

-A Request URI defines the internal cache key for a set of ESI tags listed in an
+A page ID defines the internal cache key for a set of ESI tags listed in an HTML
-HTML page.
-For each incoming request the ESI processor knows beforehand which
+page.
+For each incoming request the ESI processor knows beforehand which ESI
-ESI tags to load and to process instead of parsing the HTML page sequentially.
+tags to load and to process instead of parsing the HTML page sequentially.
+All
-From this follows that all ESI `src` will be loaded parallel and immediately
+ESI `src` will be loaded parallel before the page output starts.
+Once the
+content has been received the Content-Length header gets calculated and the
-after that the page output starts.
+output starts.
+TODO: Chunked transfer implementation with an immediately starting output.

 ```
 <esi:include src="https://micro.service/esi/foo" />